 If you looked at this recipe and thought "wait where is the cheese?", I am happy to report that no cheese is needed when you use this thick and creamy vegan garlic cashew sauce.

 After the cashews are soaked and strained, this sauce doesn't require too much work!
 Blend the cashews solo for a first to round to process them into a paste.
 Then add in the nutritional yeast, garlic, water, salt, and pepper.
 Blend until a smooth and thick sauce forms.
 Easy peasy!

 P.S- as a fun hack, try adding a bit more water and some oil and use this simple recipe as a sauce on pasta!
 It will end up similar to my recipe for Creamy Vegan Truffle & Mushroom Pasta!
-Or, add some Vegan Pesto to make this pizza even more flavorful.
+Better yet, add in some Vegan Pesto to make this pear arugula pizza even more flavorful.

-As soon as I posted this pizza, the biggest question I got asked is “How Do I Make My Pizza Crust Perfectly Crispy?”.
-I saved some story highlights on my Instagram under the title “Pear Pizza” where you can see a video tutorial of me making this pizza.
-I used store-bought dough in this recipe, but these tips also apply to a homemade pizza dough:
+As soon as I posted this pizza, the biggest question I got asked is "How Do I Make My Pizza Crust Perfectly Crispy?".
+I saved some story highlights on my Instagram under the title "Pear Pizza" where you can see a video tutorial of me making this pizza.
+I used my favorite Vegan Garlic Herb Pizza Dough to make this recipe, however any premade pizza dough will work!

 - Do NOT use a rolling pin to form your dough